 Students earning passing grades in dual enrollment courses will receive both high school units creditable toward high school graduation and college credits applicable to an associate degree or other college program.
 For a three or four credit college course, a student will simultaneously earn the appropriate number of hours of college credit and .5 Carnegie units applicable toward high school graduation, except for those courses for which 1.0 Carnegie units are awarded per state guidelines.
-A list of the state approved college courses for dual enrollment can be found online at https://www.fldoe.org/policy/articulation/.
+A list of the state approved college courses for dual enrollment can be found online at FL DOE Articulation.

 College credits earned under this program will be duly entered on the student's College transcript as well as on the student's high school transcript.
-Students may review their college course records online by logging into RaiderNet at https://www.nwfsc.edu/.
+Students may review their college course records online by logging into RaiderNet.